yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/txn_commit.md

 ## Synopsis

-`COMMIT` commit the current transaction.
+`COMMIT` command commits the current transaction.
 All changes made by the transaction become visible to others and are guaranteed to be durable if a crash occurs.

 ## Grammar